Primary Care Optometry - Geriatric Optometry

 Candidates must earn the degree of Doctor of Optometry from a school or college of optometry accredited by the Accreditation Council on Optometric Education prior to the starting date of the residency program.

-Candidates must have passed the NBEO Part I and have taken Part II by the application deadline.
-The selected candidate must pass all parts before the start date of the residency.
+Candidates must have passed the NBEO Part I and will prefferably taken Part II by the application deadline.
+The selected candidate must pass NBEO parts, I, II, and III prior to the start date of the residency.
 The selected candidate must be eligible for state licensure and obtain licensure in a State, Territory, or Commonwealth of the United States, or in the District of Columbia before completion of the VA residency.